AI-Collaboratory/Scribe/doc/README.md

 Myeong Lee (iSchool, UMD)
 -------

+## Tools/Technology that Are Needed to Work on this Platform.
+- Github
+- Ubuntu Trusty (14.04)
+- Vagrant (for local environment setup)
+- Ansible (for local environment setup)
+- Ruby on Rails
+- React.js (if you want to make changes in the interfaces)
+- MongoDB
+- AWS EC2 (for the real server)

 ## General Approach (Details for each step are in separate files)
 1. Create a project in your local PC (inside the Scribe's project folder)
 2. Create files that are requires for the target city.